Kids at Maxx Life

 Primary School Kids – If your kid is in primary school, there is no charge.
 Just bring them along and let them join in beside you.
 They won’t be able to do all of the exercises, but we’ll get them moving as much as possible.
 There is no need to book them in, except in the case of Spin (please see below).

-Secondary School – If your kid is in secondary school, then they will need to book into any classes, and pay a small fee.
+16 and Under – If your kid is 16 or under, then they will need to book into any classes, and pay a small fee.
 You will need to register an account on our booking system for each kid, to book them into any classes.
-You can add any kids to your account, in your Profile, and control all their bookings from there.
+You can add your kids to your account, in your Profile, and control all their bookings from there.

-Past Secondary School – We know their still your little baby, but when they’ve left secondary school, we’ll consider them closer to an adult at this stage, and the normal price of £5 per class will apply.
+17 and Over – We know their still your little baby, but at 17, we’ll consider them closer to an adult at this stage, and the normal price of £5 per class will apply.

-Our Family membership for £50 /mth, includes 2 adults and kids under 20 from the same household.
+Our Family membership for £72 /mth, includes 2 adults and kids 18 and under, all from the same household.
 It gives all members on the membership, full Gold access, so Unlimited Fitness Classes and Gym.
 If you have a few older kids and they are attending regularly, you may find this option better value.
 If both adults are at the gym, this option is almost always better value.

 Under 16 Additional Member

 This membership allows a parent member to purchase a 1 month membership pass for their kid, if they are aged between 12 to 15.
 This membership must be purchased in cash, and prices are as follows;

 Classes and Gym = £20

 Being able to bring your kids to your gym with you, is a completely new concept really.
 We don’t know another gym that would allow it in the same capacity as Maxx Life.
 It does add a whole new dimension to Maxx Life, and makes it the fun family friendly gym that it is.